ikigailabs-io/ikigai/README.md

 )
 ```

-The example output shows the help text that was printed out with the
+The example output shows the help text that was printed with the
 `print(facet_types.INPUT.Imported.help())` code.
-It displays all of the Imported
+The code returns all of the
-facet's supported arguments.
+`Imported` facet's supported arguments which can help you determine what facet
+arguments need to be set.

 ```py
 Imported: